‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 Civic leaders called for Zimbabweans to stay at home for three days in protest.
 Other people took to the streets.
 Some looted, in desperation or anger.
 The military was called in, and with Mnangagwa leaving on an extended overseas trip, the hard-line former military commander and Vice President Constantino Chiwenga was left in charge.
 A crackdown began.

-In what critics have called an attempt to cover up abuses, the government in the past few days has imposed internet shutdowns across the country, ordering telecoms to block popular social media apps or everything at once.
+In what critics have called an attempt to cover up abuses, the government in the past few days has imposed an internet shutdown across the country, ordering internet service providers and telecommunications firms to block popular social media apps or everything at once.

 “The internet was a tool that was used to coordinate the violence,” presidential spokesman George Charamba asserted on state television Saturday night, referring to protesters.